mathurin186/NutanixKarbon/README.md

 # Nutanix Karbon
 ---------------
-Performing a Karbon demo shouldn't be hard.
+Playing around with Karbon shouldn't be hard.
 Anyone can do this.
-In fact, that's the point behind Karbon, it's so easy, anyone can demo it.
+In fact, that's the point behind Karbon, it's so easy, anyone can use it.
 You don't have to be an expert.

 ## What do I do???
 ------------------
 Go through the motions of creating a cluster:
 - Select Development Cluster
-- Ensure that you select the cluster you want to deploy to (Version and Host OS don't matter for a basic demo)
+- Ensure that you select the cluster you want to deploy to (Version and Host OS don't matter for a basic cluster)
 - Select the Node Network that has internet access
-- Inform the client that Flannel is the default network provider for Karbon's internal communication
+- KNOW that Flannel is the default network provider for Karbon's internal communication
 - Very important to put in your cluster login information

 After creation, download a new KubeConfig file.
 Understand that this is only live for 24 hours and will need to be redownloaded.